matthewkeating/tasks/README.md

 #### Pinned Tasks
 Pinned tasks always appear at the top of your task list.
 > [!NOTE]
-> Pinned tasks can be used to help keep track of long running (weeks to months) tasks .
+> Pinned tasks can be used to help keep track of long running (weeks to months) tasks.

 #### Flagged Tasks
 Flagging a task changes the task color, making it more noticeable.
 > [!NOTE]
 > Flags can be used to indicate high priority tasks.

-#### Task Reordering
-For obvious reasons.

 #### Completed Tasks
 Completed tasks are, naturally, those tasks that are complete.
 A unique feature of Tasks is that completed tasks are ephemeral.
 To relieve users from having to repeatedly cull completed tasks, Tasks will only retain a set, but configurable, number of completed tasks.